conorbmurphy/galvanizereference/README.md

 References: https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf

+### Supervised Learning

+WHEN TO USE WHICH ALGORITH

 ### k-Nearest Neighbors (KNN) ###

 KNN is a highly accurate ML algorithm that is insensitive to outliers and makes no assumptions about the data.
 You can also do online updates easily (you just store another data point), use as many classes as you want, and learn a complex function with no demands on relationships between variables (like linearity).
 The downside is that it is computationally very expensive because it's **IO bound** (you have to read every data point to use it) and noise can affect results.
 Categorical variables makes feature interpretation tricky.
 It works with numeric and nominal values.